The Looper Projects

 Director Eric Edwards initially set out to explore the technological progress of Artificial Intelligence on animation.
 The result could only be imagined by a human mind.

-Something that is a common challenge in design and animation is to create a moving painting.
+Something that is a common challenge in design and animation is creating a moving painting.
 The 1998 film “What Dreams May Come” was one of the first attempts, utilizing computer-aided animation.
 Since then, technology has gotten more sophisticated and the effects with it.
 Now with the inclusion of AI, we can expect another leap forwards.

 This is Silvester’s Portrait for the Redirection theme of The Looper Projects.